War Time

 A second passport does not stop a missile.
 An offshore account does not stop a government that has decided to take everything.
 Bitcoin does not survive without someone who knows the seed phrase and a world in which energy still flows.

-Sovereignty is not invincibility.
-It is the elimination of unnecessary dependence.
+Sovereignty is the reduction of unnecessary dependence.
+Invincibility was never on offer.

-The goal is not to be untouchable.
-It is to ensure that no single power holds enough leverage over your life to make you choose between conscience and survival.
+The goal is to ensure that no single power holds enough leverage over your life to make you choose between conscience and survival.

 Remove the levers, one by one.
 Before the interval ends.
 Before the map rewrites itself again.